 Time is of the essence, especially for event planners

 Time, or lack thereof, is the event planner’s Achilles heel.
 We all know that event planners work some of the longest hours and have to survive on very little sleep, but Mashable’s statistics bring the reality into sharp focus.
 42% of event planners work between 15-20 hours a day and the average night’s sleep is about 5-6 hours – although, that would sound like an indulgent night’s sleep to many!
 Believe it or not, there is a way to buy back hours in the day – without sacrificing the quality of your event.

 Technology has made it possible to literally buy time

 It’s clear from the infographic that technology is having a huge impact on how events are planned.
 Large guest lists and the pressure of delivering those crucial brand messages amplify the stress of planning corporate events: a lot more than disgruntled guests is at stake.
 Automating as many tasks as possible – sending out of invitations, collecting and managing guest contact info – means you not only save time on manually managing guest lists and RSVPs, but you’ll eliminate any potential human error too.

-For more information about how technology can be your trusty assistant in the RSVP process, download our Practical Guide to Professional RSVP.
+For more information about how technology can be your trusty assistant in the RSVP process, contact The RSVP Agency.